GluuFederation/docs-gluu-server-prod/docs/source/installation-guide/install-kubernetes.md

 2. **Pod-2-Pod Communication:** Gluu services communicate with each other as depicted.

-    Most of this communication is external.
-Meaning it goes through the FQDN, instead of using the internal Kubernetes service address.
+3. **External/Internet Communication**:

-    For example, a service would call the well-known for oxauth `https://FQDN/.well-known/openid-configuration`.
+    - Oxauth: should be publically accessible.

-    We recommend to only keep the `.well-known` endpoint public and protect the rest.
+    - Rest of the pods:  We recommend to only keep the `.well-known` endpoints public and protect the rest.

 ## Architectural diagram of oxPassport